It has its benefits, but it also has its downsides. Below are some of the cons when sharing your room with friends:

 Remember that your priority is your studies and not parties.
 Learn how you can all motivate each other to focus on studying.

-Prospective college students need to be equipped for their amazing years ahead in college.
-Learn more about college by reading our articles.
+Prospective college students need to be equipped for their amazing years ahead.
+Learn more about college and university life by reading our articles.